nigelbro/fluxion/README.md

 //Emitting storeChangeError Views to once some work has failed and or application state could not be changed
-//This postChangeError() method will cause the dispatcher to call all Views registered to listen to store changes and call their onStoreChangedError inherited method class AppStore extends FluxionStore implements AppStoreInterface{
+//This postChangeError() method will cause the dispatcher to call all Views registered to listen to store changes and call their onStoreChangedError inherited method class AppStore extends FluxionStore implements AppStoreInterface {

     public AppStore(Dispatcher dispatcher){
       super(dispatcher);